nightmode/feri/docs/api/watch.md

 Type: `function`

-Watch both source and destination folders for activity.
+Watch the source folder.
+Optionally watch the destination folder and start an extension server.

 ```
 @param   {String,Object}  [sourceFiles]  Optional.
 Glob search string for watching source files like '*.html' or array of full paths like ['/source/about.html', '/source/index.html']